• Skip to main content

 Making Mexican roasted vegetables.

-• Slice your zucchini and yellow squash into thick, ½ inch circles.
-Thin zucchini cooks faster.
+Use thick slices - Slice your zucchini and yellow squash into thick, ½ inch circles.
+Thin zucchini cooks faster and can get mushy when overcooked.

-• Slice heartier vegetables, like bell pepper, broccoli, or brussels sprouts, into smaller pieces.
+Slice hearty veggies smaller - Slice heartier vegetables like bell pepper, broccoli, or brussels sprouts into smaller pieces.
 These vegetables take longer to cook, so slicing them smaller gives them similar cook time when paired with squash.

 Sheet pan filled with Mexican roasted vegetables.